KitwareMedical/x-ray-genius/README.md

 To automatically reformat all code to comply with some (but not all) of the style checks, run `tox -e format`.

+## 📋 Requirements

+### System Requirements
+- **GPU**: NVIDIA GPU with CUDA support (CUDA ≤ 11)
+- **OS**: Linux, macOS, or Windows with WSL2
+- **Docker**: Docker and Docker Compose
+- **Python**: 3.12+ (for native development)
+- **Node.js**: 18+ (for native development)

+### Hardware Recommendations
+- **GPU Memory**: 8GB+ VRAM recommended for processing large CT volumes
+- **RAM**: 16GB+ system memory
+- **Storage**: 50GB+ available space for Docker images and data

+## 🤝 Contributing

+We welcome contributions!
+Please feel free to:
+- Submit bug reports and feature requests via [GitHub Issues](https://github.com/KitwareMedical/x-ray-genius/issues)
+- Fork the repository and submit pull requests
+- Improve documentation and examples

+### Development Workflow
+1. Fork the repository
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

+## 📄 License

+This project is licensed under the [LICENSE](LICENSE) file in the repository.

+## 🏥 Medical Disclaimer

+X-ray Genius is a research tool intended for educational and research purposes.
+It is not intended for clinical diagnosis or treatment decisions.
+Always consult with qualified medical professionals for any medical-related applications.